oneboyfromife/auth-flow-kit/README.md

 ---

-# 🚀 Usage (Next.js 16 App Router)
+# 🚀 Usage (Next.js App Router)

-Next.js layouts are Server Components, but authentication must run on the client.
-So we wrap the AuthProvider inside a small client component.
+Next.js layouts are server components, so we wrap the provider in a small client component.

 ## 1. Create `app/AuthProviderClient.tsx`